Dental Implants for Seniors: What to Expect Before, During and After Treatment

 Placement of Permanent Teeth

-Once osseointegration is successful, your dentist will place the permanent crown or bridge, completing your new, natural-looking smile.
+Once osseointegration is successful, your dentist will place the permanent dental crown or dental bridge, completing your new, natural-looking smile.

 After the Dental Implant Procedure